 Around that time, I happened to be telling a colleague about the idea and she mentioned that the directing students at Mountview Academy were looking for new plays to work on.
 This seemed like a great way to hear the play our loud and inform further development.
-I was lucky enough Jasper Frost, one of the students, loved the text and so organised a reading.
+I was lucky enough that Jasper Frost, one of the students, loved the text and so organised a reading.
 The feedback was overwhelmingly positive, connecting to people of all backgrounds.
 Perhaps most striking was that in this international group of students, everyone related to the bin jokes.

-A new draft has been developed in response to the ideas from this performance, and we look forward to seeing how audiences at the 2021 Fringes react to the play.
+Another draft has been developed in response to the ideas from this performance, and we look forward to seeing how audiences at the 2021 Fringes react to the play.